IgorDeepakM/SpacePony/README.md

   let sz_s_y_2_ = sizeof S.y // Also with the type directly as base
   ```

+* Keep in mind that both sizeof and offsetof are not compile time constants, meaning they do not behave like a literal.
+They can unfortunately not be used as type values in generics.
+They created during the code generation step becoming a compile time constant in the LLVM code and not before that.
+The reason for this is the the SpacePony compiler use LLVM in order build target dependent aggregate types in the code generation pass which is one of the last passes.
+It is not impossible to make sizeof and offsetof into a literal but that require using LLVM to build up the types in earlier passes.

 ### Added FFI pass by value parameters.